hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 AU Base defined search parameters are definitional and are intended to be as expansive as possible to avoid limiting downstream use case decisions.
 For this reason, search parameters are defined as open and aspects such as chaining, modifiers, and comparators are not limited.

 This approach means that other HL7 AU IGs will not define search parameters unless they are for IG specific extensions.
 Definition of new search parameters for native FHIR elements, FHIR extensions, or AU Base extensions is to be done in AU Base.
-Downstream IGs, such as AU Core, profile search parameters as needed to describe the applicable support requirements e.g. [AU Core clinical-patient](https://build.fhir.org/ig/hl7au/au-fhir-core/SearchParameter-au-core-clinical-patient.html) that defines support for chained identifiers.
+Downstream IGs, such as AU Core, profile search parameters as needed to describe the applicable support requirements for example the [AU Core profile of clinical-patient](https://build.fhir.org/ig/hl7au/au-fhir-core/SearchParameter-au-core-clinical-patient.html) that defines support for chained identifiers.

 #### Terminology Approach
 AU Base defines terminology additional to that used in the FHIR standard (including [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html)).

 Sometimes, only additional concepts are required rather than a new code system.
-Where possible, individual concepts are added to an existing code system and promoted to the applicable international code systems, e.g. international edition of SNOMED CT, if the concept is not Australian-specific.
+Where possible, individual concepts are added to an existing code system and promoted to the applicable international code systems (e.g. international edition of SNOMED CT) if the concept is not Australian-specific.

 Code systems are defined in AU Base when:
 * it is not suitable or achievable to add the needed concepts to an existing published code system (e.g. some Australian Bureau of Statistics terminology is not yet available as a FHIR code system)